neomantic-zz/arche/README.md

 If everything has been setup correctly, you can test the app using curl.

-If your running the app on port 3000, with it's `BASE_URI` assigned to localhost, and excute `curl -H "application/hal+json" http://localhost:3000/`, you should see the following returned.
+If the arche is listening to port 3000 on localhost and its `BASE_URI` assigned to localhost, and excute `curl -H "application/hal+json" http://localhost:3000/`.
+The correct response is the following:

 ``` json
 {